 UV can only effect the surface layer of a fabric.
 Nappy inserts are typically multi-layered so UV won’t reach the layers underneath.
 As a result any stain removal effect from the sun is effective at the surface layer only.

 UV from the sun is UVA, UVB and UVC wavelengths.
-When UV light is used to sanitise (in a method called Ultraviolet Germicidal Irradiation), UVC wavelengths are used .
-However, the majority of UVC is blocked by ozone in the Earth’s atmosphere (as a side note, this is also why sunscreens contain only UVA and UVB filters).
+When UV light is used to sanitise, in a method called Ultraviolet Germicidal Irradiation, UVC wavelengths are used .
+The problem is the majority of UVC is blocked by ozone in the Earth’s atmosphere (as a side note, this is also why sunscreens contain only UVA and UVB filters).

 The lack of UVC at ground level, along with the multi layered nature of nappy inserts, means the sun is not an effective method of sanitisation for cloth nappies.
 If the sun was a completely effective sanitisation method, bacteria on the surface of the earth wouldn’t exist.